lele-alvarez/Portfolio-web-page/README.md

 * **Gunicorn:** To set up a Web Server Gateway Interface.

 Feel free to explore the website and enjoy my projects!
 If you have any questions or feedback it would be deeply appreciated.
-You can contact me through the provided contact form or to my email.